 In this section, we first give the travel package recommendation scenario.
-Specifically, we aim to make personalized travel package (item) recommendation for the tourists (users).
+Specifically, we aim to make personalized travel package (item) recommendation for tourists (users).
 Then, we analyze the unique characteristics of the travel package data in detail and describe the correlations among the additional context information.
 By considering the different types of additional information uniformly represented as feature-value pairs, we give the definition of Object.
-Finally, we introduce other basic concepts for the development of the framework of Object-oriented Recommender System (ORS).
+Finally, we introduce other basic concepts for the development of the framework of the ORS.

 Definition 2.1.
-A Travel Package is a fixed suite of integrated travel information provided by a travel company for the tourists, such as some landscapes, the travel days and the price.
+A travel package is a fixed suite of integrated travel information provided by a travel company for tourists, such as some landscapes, the travel days, and the price.